nolash/weechat-pss/README.md

 I said, the future is now

 # You can add other nodes to the same weechat instance
-# Then you'll probably need different host and/or port other than
+# Then you'll probably need different host and/or port other than the one already used
-/buffer weechat
-/pss new bar
-/pss bar set host 127.0.0.2
+# You will be automatically switched to this node buffer
-/pss bar set port 8547
+/pss connect bar 127.0.0.2 8547
-/pss bar connect

 # And of course you can even send between these nodes
-/pss bar key
+/pss key
 [bar.key] 0xdeadbeef....feca1666
-/pss bar address
+/pss address
 [bar.address] 0xdeadbeef....feca1666
-/pss bar connect
-/pss foo add hsal <bar.key> <bar.address>
+/pss add hsal <bar.key> <bar.address>
-/pss foo send hsal mais plus ça change, plus c'est la même chose
+/pss msg hsal mais plus ça change, plus c'est la même chose

 # if you close the other buffer
 # it will re-open upon receiving a new message